Orthogonal dissection into few rectangles: Conclusions

 \section{Conclusions}

 We have shown that the rank of the orthogonal Dehn invariant of an orthogonal polygon controls the number of rectangles into which it can be dissected by axis-parallel slices and translation, leading to a polynomial time algorithm to compute this number of rectangles or to construct an optimal set of rectangles into which it can be dissected.
 The dissection itself may require a non-polynomial number of pieces.
 The number of rectangles, in turn, controls the ability to dissect a polygon into a shape that tiles the plane.
-One natural question for future research is whether these results can be extended to dissections that allow $90^\circ$ rotations.
+Answering a question posed in the conference version of this paper, we also find an approximate extension of these results to dissections that allow $90^\circ$ rotations.

 The rank of the polyhedral Dehn invariant, similarly, provides a lower bound on the number of edges of a polyhedron into which a given polyhedron may be dissected, because every polyhedron's Dehn invariant is defined as a sum of tensors over its edges, with rank at most the number of edges in the sum.
-It is tempting to guess that this lower bound provides a constant-factor approximation to the minimum number of edges in a dissection, but we have been unable to prove this.
+Because a tetrahedron has six edges, the rank of the polyhedral Dehn invariant, divided by six, also gives a lower bound on the number of tetrahedra into which a given polyhedron may be dissected.
+It is tempting to guess that, rather than merely lower-bounding these numbers, the Dehn invariant is a constant-factor approximation both to the minimum number of edges in a single polyhedron resulting from a dissection and to the minimum number of tetrahedra in a dissection into disjoint tetrahedra.
+However, we have been unable to prove this.
 What would be needed is a construction of a polyhedron with a given Dehn invariant and with a number of edges proportional to the rank of the invariant, analogous to \cref{lem:realizability}, but this is made more difficult by the fact that not all tensors are realizable as polyhedral Dehn invariants.
+We do not even have a proof that the minimum number of edges and the minimum number of tetrahedra are within constant factors of each other; there exist polyhedra that cannot be subdivided into a linear number of tetrahedra (or more generally a linear number of convex pieces) relative to their numbers of edges~\cite{PatYao-DCG-90}, but this does not rule out more parsimonious dissections for such examples.

+Another natural direction for future research concerns dissections into squares rather than rectangles.
+Squares have Dehn invariants that are symmetric, of rank one, with positive area.
+Therefore, for a dissection (without rotation) into squares to exist, the Dehn invariant must be symmetric.
+Any symmetric Dehn invariant can be decomposed into a sum of rank-one symmetric Dehn invariants, but these might not have positive area.
+We do not know how to determine when a decomposition into rank-one symmetric positive-area Dehn invariants exists, nor how to minimize the number of terms in such a decomposition.